cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

 	2 <address2>
 	...
 	Address of unspent output: <choose a number from the above items>
-	Amount in unspent output (BCC): <amount in the UTXO>
+	Amount in unspent output (BCH): <amount in the UTXO>

 Continue with this for all UTXOs you wish to spend, and then press Enter to stop.
-BCCOTG will then show the sum of all UTXO amounts you entered.
+BCHOTG will then show the sum of all UTXO amounts you entered.
 Check this:

-	Total of amounts: <amount> BCC
+	Total of amounts: <amount> BCH

-Next, BCCOTG asks for the transaction fee:
+Next, BCHOTG asks for the transaction fee:

-	Transaction fee (BCC): <fee>
+	Transaction fee (BCH): <fee>

-BE CAREFUL: BCCOTG does NOT CHECK the sanity of this value!
+BE CAREFUL: BCHOTG does NOT CHECK the sanity of this value!
 Any funds used as transaction fee will be LOST (to you).
 You can easily lose a large part of your funds by choosing a too high transaction fee.

-Next, BCCOTG asks for the destination address:
+Next, BCHOTG asks for the destination address:

 	Destination address: <address>

-Next, BCCOTG reports the amount sent to the destination address, by subtracting the fee from the total of the input amounts:
+Next, BCHOTG reports the amount sent to the destination address, by subtracting the fee from the total of the input amounts:

-	Amount sent to destination: <amount> BCC
+	Amount sent to destination: <amount> BCH

 Check this value.

-Note: BCCOTG does NOT send any funds to a change address: all input funds are used either for transaction fee, or sent to the destination address.
+Note: BCHOTG does NOT send any funds to a change address: all input funds are used either for transaction fee, or sent to the destination address.

-Finally, BCCOTG returns the raw transaction data, and the transaction ID:
+Finally, BCHOTG returns the raw transaction data, and the transaction ID:

 	Serialized transaction:
 	<raw transaction data>